-Ron DeSantis Defeats Andrew Gillum In Tight Florida Governor Race
+Ron DeSantis Defeats Andrew Gillum In Tight Florida Governor's Race

 Updated at 11:37 p.m.
 ET